kompetenzbolzen/reposync/Readme.md

 ## gitwrapper.sh

+An ssh gatekeeper and helper.
+It is set and configured via the `command` option in `authorized_keys`.
+This allows it to grant read and/or write privileges to specific folders based on SSH keys.

 gitwrapper.sh automatically creates repositories if they are pushed for the first time.
 If a non-existent repo is pulled, an empty one is sent instead.
-This feature requires an empty git repo called "empty.git" in the home of the git user.
+This feature requires `$HOME/empty.git` to be an empty git repository.

-This allows for easy creation of new repos by just cloning any name, creating a first commit, and then pushing.git@git:jonas/toybox.git
+This allows for easy creation of new repos by just cloning any name, creating a first commit, and then pushing.

-`gitwrapper.sh OPTIONS` is set as a command in `.ssh/authorized_keys`

 #### Options